Tsukii-stitch/Auracast/README.md

 Check installation by running flutter doctor in your terminal.

-Open the Project

-Open your AuraCast project folder in VS Code or Android Studio.
+Copy the Github repo link and clone it into your VSCODE.

 Get Dependencies